blefebvre/aem-phonegap-starter-kit/README.md

 Once built and installed via maven, your new app should be editable in AEM.
 Take a look at the new [Apps admin console](http://localhost:4502/aem/apps.html/content/mobileapps) to view the available apps on your instance.

 A new app folder with the brand name you specified above ('Geometrixx' in my case) should be listed.
-Tap it to view the app you created, which will be listed with the Cordova logo as it's thumbnail.
+Tap it to view the app you created, which will be listed with the PhoneGap logo as it's thumbnail.
 If you followed the instructions exactly and have your author instance running locally on :4502, you should be able to author your new app via the following link:

 [http://localhost:4502/editor.html/content/mobileapps/Geometrixx/ShapesCon/en/home.html](http://localhost:4502/editor.html/content/mobileapps/Geometrixx/ShapesCon/en/home.html)